neuland/firefly/README.md

     firefly.relaxedMode=false
  ```

-8. start hybris
+4. Build hybris and start

-9. Access the HMC (Hybris Management Console) to check firefly setup.
+5. Access the HMC (Hybris Management Console) to check firefly setup.
 You should see a Firefly-Node in the tree on the left hand side.

 # Documentation